419 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 417 Beacon to the east and 421 Beacon to the west.

 On May 30, 1922, Charles Sherburne transferred 419 Beacon into Josephine Sherburne’s name.

-Josephine Sherburne died in 1935 and 419 Beacon was inherited by the Sherburnes’ daughters, Sarah S. (Sherburne) Putnam, the wife of George Putnam, and Charlotte Sherburne.
+Josephine Sherburne died in August of 1935 and 419 Beacon was inherited by Sarah (Sherburne) Putnam and Charlotte Sherburne.
 On November 4, 1935, they transferred the property to their father.

 On April 5, 1944, 419 Beacon was purchased from the estate of Charles Sherburne by Cyrene James Smith and his wife, Harriett Mary (Vossahlik) Smith.
 They lived in Revere, where He was a supervisor of the city electrical department.

-419 Beacon became the home of several of the Smiths’ unmarried children: Donald Smith, a photographer, Julia “Rennie” Smith, a stenographer, and Harriett Marie Smith, a lawyer and associate legal editor for the publication Banker and Tradesman.
-They previously had been lodgers at 426 Beacon and, before that, had lived in Revere with their parents.
+419 Beacon became the home of several of the Smiths’ unmarried children: Donald James Smith, a pharmacist; Julia Rennie Smith, a bookkeeper; and Harriett Marie Smith, a lawyer and associate legal editor for the publication Banker and Tradesman.
+Donald Smith previously had lived in Brighton; Harriett and Rennie Smith had been lodgers at 426 Beacon and, before that, had lived in Revere with their parents.

-On April 13, 1946, 419 Beacon was purchased from the Smiths by Carolyn (Lasher) Russell, the wife of John Joseph Russell, who was serving in the US Marine Corps.
-They lived there in 1946, joined by his unmarried aunt, Agnes Catherine Russell.
-By 1948, John and Carolyn Russell were living in Jacksonville, North Carolina
+On June 5, 1945, 419 Beacon was purchased from the Smiths by Carolyn (Lasher) Russell, the wife of John Joseph Russell, who was serving in the US Marine Corps.
+On April 13, 1946, she transferred the property into his name.
+They lived there in the latter part of 1945 and 1946, joined by Carolyn Russell’s mother, Marion (Hutton) Lasher, the widow of Henry Carroll Lasher, and John Russell’s unmarried aunt, Agnes Catherine Russell.
+By 1950, John and Carolyn Russell were living in Harlingen, Texas.

 419 Beacon was shown as vacant in the 1957 City Directory.